samrum/vite-plugin-web-extension/README.md

 - Additional input files that should be processed and treated as web extension inputs.
 - Useful for dynamically injected scripts or dynamically opened HTML pages.
-- The webAccessibleResource option configures whether the input file's dependencies are included in `web_accessible_resources`.
+- The webAccessible option configures whether the input file's dependencies are included in `web_accessible_resources`.
 Defaults to true and `matches: <all_urls>`.
 - The isEntryWebAccessible option configures whether the input file itself is included in `web_accessible_resources`.
 Defaults to false.
 - Example
   ```ts